 The chair of our Employment Law team, Maureen S. Binetti, is the immediate past co-chair of the Employment Rights and Responsibilities Committee of the Labor and Employment Law Section of the American Bar Association, and serves as a Bencher for the Sidney Reitman Labor and Employment Law Inn of Court.
 She is certified by the New Jersey Supreme Court as a Civil Trial Attorney, frequently serves as a court-appointed and private mediator of employment disputes, and has been handling employment issues for over 30 years.

 Our Employment Law team is known for our knowledge in all aspects of employment law and are frequent lecturers and authors on employment law topics affecting the business community.
 The complex issues surrounding this area of law require concentrated effort and expertise to keep abreast of day-to-day developments.
-The experience of our employment attorneys in New Jersey, combined with our firm's resources, enable us to be at the forefront of these issues.
+The experience of our employment attorneys in New Jersey, combined with our firm's resources, enables us to be at the forefront of these issues.